danyalxahid/FlutterVideosPlayer/README.md

 ```
 ## Video Controls

-Each video controls support is added according to the chewie player controller
+Video controls support is added according to each video.

 ## Example